newpatiente2e/docs/docs/25-form-recognizer-studio/50-train-model.md

     ![image shows the train form button](./img/train-form-model.png)

-1. From the train a new model dialog, name your mode; **new-patient-registration**, and optionally, provide a description.
+1. From the train a new model dialog, name your model **patient-registration-model**, and optionally, provide a description.
 1. Select **Template** from the **Build Mode**.

     Learn more about the [model types and capabilities](https://docs.microsoft.com/azure/applied-ai-services/form-recognizer/concept-custom?WT.mc_id=aiml-77396-cxa).